Kiryuumaru/NukeBuildHelpers/docs/BuildEntry.md

     }
     ```

-* Specify `AbsolutePath` folder directly to zip on release:
+* Specify `AbsolutePath` folder directly to zip on release

     ```csharp
     using NukeBuildHelpers.Entry.Extensions;